-The fuel pump is driven by a cam on the camshaft.
-The fuel delivery is controlled by the carburetor float and valve.
 The cap screw holding the cover in place should be removed, permitting the removal of the cover and filter screen for cleaning every 2,000 miles.
-At the same time the drain plug, located just below the pump cutlet, should be removed and the sediment chamber cleaned.
-This should be done, particularly in cold weather, to remove any water which may have accumulated.
+At the same time the drain plug, located just below the pump inlet, should be removed and the sediment chamber cleaned.
+This should be done particularly in cold weather to remove any water which may have accumulated.